 Apple previously used floating glass staircases at its Japanese stores in Osaka and Shibuya, as well as its Fifth Avenue flagship store in Manhattan and its Buchanan Street store in Glasgow, Scotland.
 However, due to the size of the new store in Manhattan’s Meatpacking District, and the fact that the staircase spanned all three stories, this circular staircase was the largest and most complex glass staircase ever built at the time.

-(Three-story staircases later showed up in at least two more Apple stores, including one on Boylston Street in Boston and another in Wangfujing, Beijing.)
+(Three-story staircases later showed up in at least two more Apple Stores, including one on Boylston Street in Boston and another on Wangfujing Street in Beijing.)

 From the outside, the Apple Store on West 14th Street isn’t especially impressive or ornate.
 It bears the same warehouse aesthetic seen elsewhere in New York’s Meatpacking District, a neighborhood with a checkered past.

-It was, however, another example of Apple choosing a hip retail venue.
+The location was, however, another example of Apple choosing a hip retail area in which to set up shop.
 With its large warehouse spaces, the former home of New York slaughterhouses rose to prominence in the late 1990s.
 That coincided nicely with Apple’s post-iMac G3 return to dominance.